Respectability politics: Rebranding "ratchet" and anti-respectability politics

-One way to challenge respectability politics is to reclaim negative stereotypes associated with minority communities, rather than disassociate from them.
+One method used to challenge respectability politics is the reclaiming of negative stereotypes associated with minority communities, rather than disassociating from them.
 This can take place in the form of rebranding words that have been used as insults towards communities.

-Rebranding of the derogatory term "ratchet" has been one way black women specifically have pushed back against respectability politics.
-Black women who identify as ratchet reclaim the negative stereotypes associated with black culture, such as hyper-sexuality, and instead embrace individualism.
-The strategy of reclaiming negative stereotypes has been acknowledged as having potential for black feminine liberation, but has also been criticized for its limitations contained within the confines of the terms that are being reconceptualized.
+Reclamation of the derogatory term "ratchet" has been one way that Black women specifically have pushed back against respectability politics.
+Black women who identify as ratchet reclaim the negative stereotypes associated with Black culture, such as hyper-sexuality, and embrace individualism.
+The strategy of reclaiming negative stereotypes has been acknowledged as having potential for Black feminine liberation, but has also been criticized for its limitations contained within the confines of the terms that are being reconceptualized.
 For example, ratchet is associated with heterosexuality, which confines potential to liberate in the context of being "ratchet".

 LGBT respectability politics

-Respectability politics in the context of the LGBT community is the assimilation of LGBT or otherwise marginalized people based on sexuality and/or transgender status into a hegemonic and heteronormative society.
-This can be achieved by downplaying stereotypes or behaviors associated with homosexuality (e.g. crossdressing or flamboyant dressing, public displays of same sex affection) or participating in cisgender heterosexual institutions.
+Respectability politics in the context of the LGBT community is the assimilation of LGBT or otherwise marginalized people based on sexuality or transgender status into a hegemonic and heteronormative society.
+This can be achieved by downplaying stereotypes or behaviors associated with homosexuality, e.g., crossdressing or flamboyant dressing, public displays of same-sex affection, or participating in cisgender heterosexual institutions.
 There are many perspectives on whether engaging in respectability politics is the best way for LGBT people to gain acceptance.
 One perspective is that assimilation is an important and necessary way for the LGBT community to gain rights, and once they are integrated into society they will have more space to challenge mainstream institutions to make them more inclusive.
 Another perspective is that assimilation only reinforces cisgender heteronormative institutions and makes diversity invisible.
 Some LGBT people, for instance, choose to identify themselves as straight-acting, creating controversy within the community.

-Campaigners for LGBT rights have also struggled with the issue of respectability politics.
-A distinction has been drawn between an attitude that celebrated and affirmed sexual difference in 1960s gay rights campaigns and contemporary approaches that seek to reduce and underplay sexual differences.
-Gay people are portrayed as having similar values to the wider cisgender heteronormative society which is "a pride ... premised on a nonconscious agreement with dominant views about what is shameful".
+Campaigners for LGBT rights have struggled with the issue of respectability politics.
+A distinction has been drawn between an attitude that celebrated and affirmed sexual difference in 1960s gay rights campaigns, and contemporary approaches that seek to reduce and underplay sexual differences.
+Gay people are portrayed as having similar values to the wider cisgender heteronormative society, which is considered "a pride ... premised on a nonconscious agreement with dominant views about what is shameful".

 J. Bryan Lowder, writer for Slate, named Caitlyn Jenner as an advocate of respectability politics in the transgender community.
 "Since the beginning of the civil rights movement for gays, lesbians, and bisexuals," she writes, "there have been individuals who attempted to gain straight society's approval by distancing themselves from—or stepping over the bodies of—more 'radical' elements of the community. ...
 Respectability politics in the trans community, at least on the public stage, is a newer phenomenon, but it appears that Jenner is positioning herself to lead the way."